Demand Planning Aligns Sales and Supply Chain

-The Demand plan is a product-level forecast that informs the business how much product to make, and at what time.
-For instance, if a business has 50 product variants, the demand plan will forecast the expected demand for all 50 products over a period of time, such as 12 to 18 months.
+First, let’s define the outcome of demand planning: The goal is to generate an accurate product-level demand plan that informs the supply chain how much product to make, and at what time.
+For instance, if a company has 250 product variants, the demand plan will forecast the expected demand for all 250 products over a period of time, such as 12 to 18 months.

 Sales Team: Sales Pipeline

-Sales leaders generally have the best data on near-term sales wins, and maintains reporting tools to estimate both the size of win and likely probability.
-Ideally, the sales team will maintain a sales pipeline with the following information:
+with estimates of both the size of win and likely probability.
+Ideally, the sales team will maintain a sales pipeline with the following data:

 - Product(s) impacted by each win

-- Stage of pipeline (e.g. prospect, proposed, negotiation, signed agreement)
+- Stage of pipeline (prospect, proposed, negotiation, signed agreement)

 - Measure of probability of win

-The above details provide a good overview of likely new account wins, and this detail can be incorporated as a key input into the demand plan.
+The above details provide a good overview of likely new account wins, and this should be incorporated as a key input into the demand plan.

 Marketing: Long-Term Trends

-The marketing team owns market research, and routinely measures the following items:
+The marketing team owns market research and product portfolios, and routinely measures the following items:

 - Market size

-In a perfect world, the demand planner leads periodic cross-functional meetings for purposes of communicating and approving the demand plan.
-Referred to as the Sales and Operations Plan (“S&OP”) process, these cross-functional discussions should seek consensus from sales, marketing, business leadership, and plant leaders prior to finalizing the plan.
+In a perfect world, the demand planner leads periodic cross-functional demand planning meetings for purposes of communicating and approving the demand plan.
+Referred to as the Sales and Operations Planning (“S&OP”) process, these cross-functional discussions should seek consensus from sales, marketing, business leadership, and plant leaders prior to finalizing the plan.

-This is frankly where most organizations fall short in implementing an effective demand planning process.
-Organizations frequently operate in silos, and the demand planner often does not feel like they have the authority to force collaboration among these teams.
-For this reason, it is especially important the business leaders emphasize the need to obtain a sign-off / consensus from all these functions.
-Right or wrong, all these functions should feel ownership in the demand planning process, and are jointly responsible to provide input in this critical process.
+This is frankly where most organizations fall short in implementing an effective demand planning cadence.
+Organizations frequently operate in silos, and the demand planner often does not have the authority to force collaboration with both the salespeople and the marketing function.
+For this reason, it is especially important the business leaders encourage a strong management process, and support the planning team.
+Right or wrong, all these functions should feel ownership in the demand planning process, and are jointly responsible to provide input in this critical function.